TeoKa/teoka.github.io/README.md

 ## ABOUT ME

 I am Product Owner and I hold a PhD in Robotics.
+An analytical and creative Product Manager, passionate about building innovative solutions in the payments industry, with a strong background in technology, automation, and robotics.
 I am Friendly, Autonomous, self-driven, team player, adaptable, and fast learner (Jump to my [CV](https://teoka.github.io/career/CV.html)).

 ## PERSONAL INTERESTS